Q: What kind of out-of-pocket expenses do Medicare supplements cover?

 A: Medicare supplement policies (Medigap) are standardized, with ten different plan designs, designated with a letter from A to N. Availability varies depending on where you live.
 For the most part, a plan design is the same nationwide (so a Medigap plan F is the same in Colorado as it is in California, for example) but three states – Massachusetts, Minnesota, and Wisconsin – have different rules for how Medigap policies are standardized.

-All ten plans cover the coinsurance that accrues under Medicare Part A if you’re hospitalized for more than 60 days (coinsurance kicks in on day 61; in 2018, it’s $335 per day until you get to day 90 in the hospital.
-After that, if you haven’t already used up your lifetime “reserve days” you’ll get another 60 days in the hospital during which you pay $670 per day in coinsurance).
-All but two plans (K and L) also pay coinsurance and copays assessed under Medicare B. (Plans K and L pay a portion of those charges).
+All ten plans cover the coinsurance that accrues under Medicare Part A if you’re hospitalized for more than 60 days, plus the hospital costs for up to another 365 days in the hospital, after your Medicare benefits are exhausted [Coinsurance kicks in on day 61; in 2019, it’s $341 per day until you get to day 90 in the hospital.
+After that, if you haven’t already used up your lifetime “reserve days” you’ll get another 60 days in the hospital during which you pay $682 per day in coinsurance.
+After that, your Medicare coverage for that benefit period would be exhausted, but Medigap plans extend your coverage] All but two plans (K and L) also pay coinsurance and copays assessed under Medicare B; Plans K and L pay a portion of those charges.

 Some plans also cover skilled nursing facility coinsurance and/or the Medicare A and B deductibles, but others do not.
 And although the plans themselves are standardized (i.e., a Medigap Plan C will provide the same benefits regardless of what carrier offers it), prices vary from one carrier and region to another.